Chapter 4 - Do Not Eat the Furniture

 "Neither does a Demon Prince, but one of us is significantly more likely to eat her soul," the opossum shot back.

 Cathy turned away from both of them, her mind spiraling.
 She thought of the eviction notice.
-The empty apartment coming.
-The way her mother had looked through her at Drusilla’s last dinner party, as if Cathy was not even worth acknowledging.
-She thought of the orchard, full of her family’s ancient magic, being poisoned under Drusilla’s rigid, unimaginative hand.
+The empty future coming.
+The way her mother had looked through her at Drusilla's last dinner party, as if Cathy was not even worth acknowledging.
+She thought of the orchard, full of her family's ancient magic, being poisoned under Drusilla's rigid, unimaginative hand.

 "If I agree," she said, not quite turning back to face him, "you swear the contract will protect me?
 That you will not betray me?"